 The ophthalmologist will perform a general eye exam through a series of tests that assess your eye health, your visual acuity, and the way your eyes refract light, to define the treatment to follow so that you can have clearer vision and make no effort to focus your eyes.

 Astigmatism is usually treated with the use of corrective lenses or refractive surgery.

 - Framed glasses: they are designed to compensate for the irregular shape of the eye, allowing the correct refraction of light.

-- Contact lenses: for people who prefer them, it is an excellent alternative due to the great variety: soft, rigid, disposable, long-term use, bifocals, among others.
+- Contact lenses: it is an excellent alternative for people who prefer them due to their great variety: soft, rigid, disposable, long-term use, and bifocals, among others.